 This all sounds wonderful, but it is sometimes the hardest thing we will do.
 Letting go can come with feelings of loss and feelings of loss can cause us to grieve.
 Grief is never pleasant.
 However, some change comes with a sense of relief and liberation, and we want to spring full force into what is coming.
 Either way, joyfully or sorrowfully, we must let go with intentionality.

 When I have to let go, I try to pause and carve out a bit of time for reflection.
 I think of all I have learned and experienced.
 I consider my regrets and disappointments.
-I hold them all, in a tender place in my heart, and surround them with grace and gratitude.
-Sometimes this takes a moment and sometimes months and years.
+I hold them all in a tender place in my heart and surround them with grace and gratitude.
+Sometimes this takes only a moment and sometimes months or years.
 But the process always seems to make me stronger, whole, and more grounded.

 If we are going to show up and fully experience life, good or bad, we will first have to free ourselves of what was, or what could have been, or what we wished would have happened.

 Whether you are ready to do a little happy dance or sink into a puddle of your own tears, acknowledging that a season has ended and facing all the emotions that may come with it is an important step.